The Governing Body's Responsibilities

 Over 8,000 students choose to study at Wakefield College each year.
 Your contribution and commitment can help young people, adults and employers to fulfil their potential.
 As a College Governor your knowledge, skills and experience can widen the perspective of the Board.

 We’re keen to involve people of all ages and cultural backgrounds.
 You may have experience in business, community or social work with charities, financial or legal practice, or even be an entrepreneur.
 The broader your vocational field and cultural experience the better.
+What's important is your commitment to making the College a place to improve the lives of all people in the communities we serve.

 If you are interested and would like to apply call 01924 789208 or email Sam Cremore, Clerk to the Corporation, in the first instance.
 The Search Committee considers all applications before they make recommendations to the Board on appointment.
 Their terms of reference can be downloaded here.